TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 However, the `Input` struct is empty, because we don't have any inputs yet.
 The `Output` struct has a `float4 Color : SV_Target0`.

 The main function has the same signature again, and also mostly the same content.
-Except here we set _all_ the values of the `float4`, which is also a color now, instead of a position.
+Except here we hardcode _all_ the values of the `float4`, instead of passing through some other data, like we did before in the Vertex Shader.
+The `float4` also represents a color now, instead of a position.
-Colors in HLSL are usually `float`s between `0.0f` and `1.0f`.
-(Not 0 to 255!)
+Colors in HLSL are usually made up of `float`s between `0.0f` and `1.0f`.
+(So not 0 to 255!)

 Choose any color you like, but make sure that the alpha is set to 1.
-I will set it to red, here.
+I will set my color to red, here.

 So our resulting fragment shader code is: